georgicaradu5-source/Play-stuff/OBSERVABILITY.md

 - **Flexible exporters**: Console output (default) or OTLP HTTP endpoint for production
 - **Hermetic testing**: In-memory exporters for unit tests (no network calls)

+### Reliability (HTTP robustness)

+For OAuth2 (raw HTTP) code paths, the client adds a small reliability layer to improve robustness under transient failures and rate limits:

+- Explicit default timeout of 10 seconds on HTTP calls.
+- Bounded retries with exponential backoff and jitter for retryable statuses: 429, 500–504.
+- If a 429 response includes `x-rate-limit-reset`, the client waits until reset time (capped) before retrying.
+- POST requests include a deterministic `Idempotency-Key` derived from the JSON payload to enable safe retries; GET/DELETE do not include this header.

+This layer does not affect Tweepy (OAuth 1.0a) paths, which use their own internal retry behavior.

 ## Quick Start

 ### 1. Install telemetry extras (optional)